iroh-eh/website/content/english/_index.md

   - title: "Linux Software Development"
     image: "/images/service-1.png"
     content: "We have helped multiple clients to get an edge over their competition by developing superior linux software in demanding time constraints.
-We research OSS to the fullest paired with clever problem sovling."
+We research OSS to the fullest paired with clever problem solving."
     bulletpoints:
       - "Custom software from scratch"
       - "Networks, SoundCards, Drivers, WiFi Direct, Switches and more"
-      - "CI/CD, Containarization, Scaling"
+      - "CI/CD, Containerization, Scaling"
     button:
       enable: true
       label: "Checkout linux Blog"